 Prospective students must possess a bachelor’s degree from an accredited college or university with a minimum 3.0 GPA.
 Applications must also include a 500–word statement of goals demonstrating students’ interest in public health.
 Additionally, prospective learners submit a current resume reflecting a history of experience in public health or a closely related discipline.

-The Massachusetts College of Pharmacy and Health Sciences is regionally accredited by the New England Commission of Higher Education.
+MCPHS University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
 The master of public health program holds programmatic accreditation from the Council on Education for Public Health.

 43. University of North Dakota